This month have also been working with some young children and their families

 We included small canvases, a box of paint and brush in the art packs

-The ‘pilot’ was given to 3 hostels with art packs as a way to engage with people who are currently unable to get involved with creative experiences or activities.
+The ‘pilot’ ‘Makezine’ was given to 3 hostels with art packs as a way to engage with people who were unable to get involved with creative experiences or activities during the Covid 19 lockdown.

-This ‘art-zine’ includes ideas for making art using cheap, free or easily available resources – (most of which will be included in the art packs) : activities to keep people inspired when stuck at home or feeling isolated.
+This ‘art-zine’ includes ideas for making art using cheap, free or easily available resources – (most of which are included in the art packs) : activities to keep people inspired when stuck at home or feeling isolated.

 There is also a competition (included on the back page) for people to send in their art works (inspired by the zine).
 The first competition will run for the whole of 2021 until December 22nd 2021.
 We will announce the winner in early January 2022.
-A photograph of the prize being offered will be shown on this blog site in April 2021, to inspire people to send in their art works.
+A photograph of the prize being offered to potential winners will be shown on this blog site over the next few weeks, to inspire people to send in their art works.

 We have been busy developing a new resource to support people who are isolated or have no access to creative activities due to the current situation.